 Kiwibank Head of Sustainability a Julia Jackson said it was important everyone had the chance to make the most of the benefits that digital technologies provided.

 “Our experience is that many people have a very real fear of the online world, but with the right support and a safe place to test and learn, they can build their confidence and skills very quickly.”

 For the past three years Kiwibank has partnered with the Digital Inclusion Alliance Aotearoa to deliver free digital banking courses through its Stepping UP programme which is held in libraries and community centres around the country.
 Kiwibank also supports DORA (Digital On-Road Access), a WI-FI enabled mobile classroom that travels around more remote parts of New Zealand to deliver its online banking training.
-DORA is currently in the Timaru District.

 The workshops are designed to provide people with the information they need to stay safe when banking online, as well as helping them understand the basics of how to bank online.
 To date nearly 3,000 people have attended the banking courses.

 “We know these courses are really effective in getting people to overcome their reluctance to change their banking habits,” said Jackson.

 “In a survey of participants, 90% said they felt more confident to try some form of payment online after doing the course and 86% said they felt more confident to identify a scam.”

 In addition to this formal partnership Kiwibank offers customers one-on-one sessions or small group sessions in branches called Tech Teas with Digital Angels, a network of trained team members, who work side-by-side with customers’ practicing online and mobile banking.